Documentation Index

 Phrase prefix

 Stemming reduces words to their root form so that morphological variants match each other.
 For example, with stemming enabled, a query for “run” also matches documents containing “running” or “runs”.
 Stemming is opt-in and disabled by default.
-To enable it, setstemming: true on a full-text searchable field when creating the index.
+To enable it, setstemming: true on a text-searchable field when creating the index.
 The stemming algorithm is determined by the field’s language setting.

 Example: enabling stemming with French